collective/collective.recipe.backup/src/collective/recipe/backup/tests/zipbackup.rst

 zipbackup and ziprestore
 ========================

-Since version 2.20, we always create a zipbackup and ziprestore script.
+Since version 2.20, we can create a zipbackup and ziprestore script.
 These use a different backup location and have a few options
 hardcoded: gzip and gzip_blobs are True, keep is 1, regardless of what the options in the buildout recipe section are.
 You can always create a separate buildout section where you explicitly change this using options for the standard bin/backup script.

-And you can disable the creation of this script by setting the enable_zipbackup option to false.
+By default the scripts are not created.
+You can ensable the them by setting the enable_zipbackup option to true.

 Just to isolate some test differences, we run an empty buildout once::